How To Setup Multilingual Input Method On Ubuntu

 For the purpose of this guide, I am going to add Tamil language.
 After choosing the language, click Add button.

-Now you will see the selected input source has been added.
+Now the selected input source has been added.
 You will see it in Region & Language section under Input Sources tab.

 Click the “Manage Installed Languages” button under Input Sources tab.